Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 That being said, let’s make this a little easier.

 When we’re looking at Pro’s and Cons it’s about Seller Fulfilled Prime vs. the alternatives.
-The alternatives being, Amazon FBA or Merchant Fulfillment.
+The alternatives being, FBA By Amazon or traditional Merchant Fulfillment.

 - Prime badge on product listings